ToDo Application Example

 ...

-So we do here two things: first, we import template from Bottle in order to be able to use templates.
-Second, we assign the output of the template make_table to the variable output, which is then returned.
-In addition to calling the template, we assign result, which we received from the database query, to the variable rows, which is later on used within the template.
-If necessary, you can assign more than one variable / value to a template.
+Two things are done here: first, template additionally imported from bottle in order to be able to use templates.
+Second, the output of the template show_tasks is assigned to the variable output, which then is returned.
+In addition to calling the template, result is assigned, which is received from the database query, to the variable rows, which passed to the template to be used within the template later on.
+If necessary, more than one variable / value can be passed to a template.

 Templates always return a list of strings, thus there is no need to convert anything.
-We can save one line of code by writing return template('make_table', rows=result), which gives exactly the same result as above.
+One line of code can be saved by writing return template('show_tasks', rows=result), which gives exactly the same result as above.

 Now it is time to write the corresponding template, which looks like this: